tepkool01/pantrychef/README.md

 ## Testing
 - Highly recommend install the chai, mocha, sinon, and etc libraries for easier autocompletion (jetbrains settings)
+- do `npm run tester` to get code coverage reports

 ## Fun Tips
 1. Using `vue ui` you can get to the UI manager for this application.
 You'll need to import the `pantry-chef` folder as a project first.